-The Company's revenue is predominantly related to its subscription and associated support to the Answers platform.
-Professional services revenue accounted for approximately 9%, 8% and 7% of the Company's total revenue for the fiscal years ended January 31, 2023, 2022 and 2021, respectively.
+The Company's revenue is predominantly related to its subscription and associated support to the Company's platform.
+Professional services revenue accounted for approximately 8%, 9% and 8% of the Company's total revenue for the fiscal years ended January 31, 2024, 2023 and 2022, respectively.